lamalab-org/matextract-book/content/background/resources_LLMs.md

-# Overview on the working principles of LLMs
+# Overview of the working principles of LLMs

 In this notebook, we have compiled a list of valuable resources to help you understand how Large Language Models (LLMs) work.
 Here, you will find accessible explanations of the fundamental principles behind these models.